In this tutorial will learn how to install and configure Git on RHEL 7 (Red Hat Enterprise Linux).

 Step 4 – The basic configuration of Git

 Now you need to configure username and email ID for Git commit process, which you can configure as shown below:

 $ git config --global user.name “Your Username” $ git config --global user.email “Your Email ID”

 After configuring the username and email, you can verify the setting configured properly or not using the following command:

 The above configuration saved into ~/.gitconfig file, which you can change manually also in future.

-Now you have learned how to install Git version control system into Red Hat Enterprise Linux 7.
-To learn more about Git, you can check the Pro Git book where all details are available about Git Version Control.
+Now you have learned how to install Git on RHEL 7 (Red Hat Enterprise Linux) Operating System.
+To learn more about Git (Version Control System), you can check the Pro Git book where all details are available about Git Version Control.

-If you get any problem while installing Git into your system or have any feedback about this article, leave a comment below.
+If you get any problem while installing Git into your system or have any feedback, feel free leave a comment below.